AryanMishra2k/GrammarModel/README.md

 # GrammarModel
-a program to use gramformer model to correct the grammar in a text.
+a program to use t5-small model to correct the grammar in a text.

 Install the necessary dependecies using the following commands in the terminal :